Delegation and Verification Under AI: Theoretical results

 Then the optimal action $(d^\star, s^\star)$ takes the following form: \begin{itemize} \item {\bf (Manual work)} $(0,0)$ if $(\beta \ge t)$ and $(\alpha < \psi_0(\beta))$; \item {\bf (Pure delegation)} $(1,0)$ if $(\beta < t)$ and $(\alpha < \psi_1(\beta))$; \item {\bf (Verified delegation)} $(1, s^\dagger(\alpha,\beta))$ otherwise. \end{itemize} \end{theorem}

 This result shows that the worker’s optimal action lies in one of three regimes: manual work $(0,0)$, pure delegation $(1,0)$, and verified delegation $(1, s^\dagger(\alpha,\beta))$.
-Consequently, AI induces a nonlinear and discontinuous mapping from ability to action.
+The characterization therefore partitions the ability space $(\alpha,\beta)$ into distinct workflow regimes, with regime boundaries determined by the worker's delegation and verification incentives.
 In particular, the optimal delegation decision $d^\star$ is binary, leading to sharp regime shifts.
 This discreteness follows from the fact that worker utility $U_W(d,s)$ is affine in the delegation variable $d$, highlighting the structural source of abrupt action transitions under AI assistance (Figure~\ref{fig:action}).
 For example, as $\beta$ decreases past a threshold $t$, the worker may abruptly switch from manual work to pure delegation.
 Similarly, as verification reliability $\alpha$ crosses a threshold $\psi_0(\beta)$, the optimal verification effort $s^\star$ can jump discontinuously from $0$ to $s^\dagger(\alpha,\beta)$.
 These phase transitions provide an explanation for empirical findings that accountability failures can emerge abruptly rather than gradually in AI-assisted workflows \cite{zhang_humaneai_tmp117}.

 The threshold condition $\Delta(t)=0$ characterizes indifference between manual work and pure delegation.
 The condition $ f_W\bigl(s^\dagger(\psi_0(\beta),\beta)\bigr)=0 $ implies that, at $(\alpha,\beta)=(\psi_0(\beta),\beta)$, the worker is indifferent between manual work and verified delegation, so $\psi_0$ separates these regimes.
 Finally, the condition $\partial_s \Phi\bigl(0;\psi_1(\beta),\beta\bigr)=0$ implies that verification yields zero marginal surplus at $s=0$, so $\psi_1$ separates pure and verified delegation.
 When $\alpha$ is sufficiently large, the worker enters the verified-delegation regime, underscoring the role of verification ability in preventing over-delegation.
 Moreover, the monotonicity of the separatrices $\psi_0$ and $\psi_1$ implies that the optimal delegation decision $d^\star$ is non-increasing in execution efficiency $\beta$: higher execution efficiency makes manual work more attractive, reducing reliance on AI.